Jacksoor/serviette/docs/scripting/context.rst

    The ID of the user who requested the command to be executed.

+   .. warning:: ``userId`` does not completely uniquely identify a user.
+In order to identify a user completely, it must be used in combination with ``networkId`` and ``bridgeName``, e.g. in the form ``bridgeName/networkId/userId``.

 .. py:data:: channelId

    The ID of the channel the command was executed on.

+.. py:data:: groupId

+   The ID of the group the command was executed on.

-.. py:data:: serverId
+.. py:data:: networkId

-   The ID of the server the command was executed on.
+   The ID of the network the command was executed on.

 .. py:data:: scriptAccountHandle